toolatetosleep/PZone-final/README.md

 # PZone

-A Django web project using Python 2.7 and MySQL 5
+A Online Original Photography Community Django Web Project using Python 2.7 and MySQL 5

 ## How Can I set it up